Docs » Network Explorer in Splunk Infrastructure Monitoring » Set up Network Explorer

 helm repo update

-3. Run the following command to install the Splunk Distribution of OpenTelemetry Collector.
-Replace the parameters with their appropriate values.
+2. Install the Splunk Distribution of OpenTelemetry Collector.
+Replace the parameters with their appropriate values:

 helm --namespace=<NAMESPACE> install my-splunk-otel-collector \